 (b) 10 or 15 Annual Installments.
 A Participant may elect to receive distributions from his or her Account in 10 or 15 installments in lieu of a full distribution of shares under subsection (a) above.
 Annual installment distributions shall be in shares of UTC Common Stock unless the Participant has allocated the value of all or any portion of his or her Account into the fixed income option in accordance with Section 5.06 in which case distributions shall be payable to the Participant in cash.
 Installment distributions shall commence as of the Distribution Commencement Date and continue as of each Distribution Anniversary Date thereafter until all installments have been paid.
-The first annual installment shall equal one-tenth (1/10) (if Participant elects 10 installment payments) or one-fifteenth (1/15th) (if Participant elects 15 installment payments) of the value of the Participant's Account, determined as of the Distribution Commencement Date.
-Each successive annual installment shall equal the value of the Participant's Account, determined as of the Distribution Anniversary Date, multiplied by a fraction, the numerator of which is one, and the denominator of which shall be the number of remaining annual installments.
-If a Participant dies after the Distribution Commencement Date but before all installments have been made, the entire remaining value of the Participant's death.
+The first annual installment shall equal one-tenth (1/10) (if Participant elects 10 installment payments) or one-fifteenth (1/15th) (if Participant elects 15 installment payments) of the value of the Participant's Account, determined as of the Distribution Anniversary Date, multiplied by a fraction, the numerator of which is one, and the denominator of which shall be the number of remaining annual installments.
+If a Participant dies after the Distribution Commencement Date but before all installments have been made, the entire remaining value of the Participant's Account shall be distributed to the Participant's Beneficiary on the first business day of the third month following the month of the Participant's death.